mebobby2/MachineLearningBook/README.md

 Training Test

-Before that: understand the code for the nn
+Before that: understand the code for the nn, upto backpropagate func